Nattawut30/nattawut-boonnoon-credit-risk-analysis/README.md

 - Problems: look at credit_risk.log in your folder for clues, or try running again.

 # <p align="center">⭐ Important Notices 📊<p/>
-1. "Data Hygiene": Validate input columns and types.
+1. Data Hygiene: Validate input columns and types.
 Ensure LoanAmount > 0.
 Clean inconsistent categorical labels.
 Unknown categories are flagged by design.
-2. "Fair Lending & Compliance": Only financial attributes are used.
+2. Fair Lending & Compliance: Only financial attributes are used.
 Adhere to local regulations and keep transformation logic auditable.
-3. "Model & Fraud Limitations": Random Forest and Isolation Forest provide ~60–70% accuracy on real-world data.
+3. Model & Fraud Limitations: Random Forest and Isolation Forest provide ~70–80% accuracy on real-world data.
+Still not fully 100%.
 Fraud detection flags anomalies but may produce false positives/negatives.
 Human judgment is required.
-4. "Performance & Reproducibility": For large datasets, scale resources as needed.
+4. Performance & Reproducibility: For large datasets, scale resources as needed.
 Default random_state ensures reproducibility.
 Check credit_risk.log for warnings.
-5. "Visualization & Export": Plotly dashboards are interactive; static PNGs require kaleido or fallback to matplotlib/PIL.
+5. Visualization & Export: Plotly dashboards are interactive; static PNGs require kaleido or fallback to matplotlib/PIL.
-6. "Security & Privacy": Do not include sensitive personal data in public repos.
+6. Security & Privacy: Do not include sensitive personal data in public repos.
-7. "Project Scale": Mainly Educational, research, and demonstration purposes.
+7. Project Scale: Mainly Educational, research, and demonstration purposes.
 Not for high-end financial or advanced credit decisions.